University of California, Riverside

 VI 382

-Parentage/origins: Daisy is a cross between Fortune and Fremont mandarins and is considered to be better than either of it's parents.
+Daisy is a cross between Fortune mandarin and Fremont mandarin and is considered to be better than either of it's parents.
 Daisy was named officially by Dowlin Young of Young's Nursery in Thermal, California, after his wife.

 OJB: Daisy produces a medium-large, mid-season mandarin with an attractive dark orange rind.
 It peels and sections moderately well.
 The tree produces a heavy crop with the fruit held in large clusters, but has a strong tendancy to be highly alternate bearing.
 Daisy is moderately seedy with one to three seeds per section.